moshthepitt/simple-mpesa-php-sdk/README.md

 ##### finishTransaction

 Use this to generate a response to the Safaricom request.
 Please note that if you do not provide a valid response the M-PESA transaction may not go through.

+## Credits

+This code is inspired by and borrows heavily from [mpesa-php-sdk](https://github.com/safaricom/mpesa-php-sdk).
+Please use that if you need a more fully-featured implementation.